loro-dev/loro-docs/pages/docs/performance/index.md

 - Automerge can perform the `B4` benchmark in about 1 second (see `time`) if all changes are applied within a single `change` transaction.
 However, our benchmarks test individual edits that generate individual update events as this more closely simulates actual user behavior.
-See #21
 - Note that `parseTime` is significantly higher with `automerge` and `loro` when the initial document is not empty (e.g. when syncing content from a remote server).